Johor Darul Ta'zim F.C.: JDT Foundation

 The JDT foundation was registered on 9 August 2016.
 The mission behind the formation of the foundation is to collect funds and distribute aids to the development of the club.

 Just days before the 2016 Malaysia FA Cup final, the club announced JDT Foundation (Yayasan JDT), was launched officially in September 2016 as the platform for JDT supporters to be more involved with the team in terms of the team's future and the development of JDT football programmes.
 JDT Foundation Board of Trustees Chairman Datuk Hasni Mohammad said that it would give opportunity for JDT fans to actually have a "say" in the football club through proper ownership.

 With the establishment of the JDT Foundation, fans can become shareholders of the club and send representatives to have meetings with the club officials to understand the club's direction and plans including its monthly financial statement which was planned to be released informing them on all expenditures and its costs.
 After several postponements, JDT Foundation is slated to be launched in mid January 2017.

 The foundation's Membership Card launch was held at the Persada International Convention Centre in Johor Bahru on 7 December 2016.

-Appointment of Tunku Tun Aminah as JDT's President

-On 27 July 2016, Tunku Tun Aminah binti Sultan Ibrahim, the sister of Tunku Ismail Sultan Ibrahim, has been appointed as the President of Johor DT.
-Besides focusing on the youth development and attracting youth into sporting activities and active lifestyles, she is also considering an establishment of a JDT women's football team in the near future.

-Kit manufacturers

-From the 1970s to 2012, the JDT team kit was manufactured by various companies including Adidas, Umbro, Lotto, and Jking.

-In the 2014 season, JDT became the first Malaysian club to have Nike as their official kit sponsor.
-In November 2014, Nike Malaysia created a new special kit for their 2015 AFC Champions League campaign.

-On the eve of 2016 season, JDT's signed a contract with Adidas.
-The new kits were officially unveiled with a commercial video featuring JDT footballers inside the Senai International Airport terminal.
-The jerseys featured three different designs in red, white and blue, representing the colours of the Johor state flag.

-In November 2016, JDT announced that they have signed a three-year deal with Nike, starting with the 2017 season.
-It was the biggest kit sponsorship ever signed by a Malaysian club.
-The three-year cooperation encompassed all the teams under JDT, namely main squad, JDT II, JDT III, and JDT IV.
-The official kit was unveiled on 12 January 2017.